-The Air Force of Kazakhstan has been reinforced with six new Su-30SM multirole fighters from the Irkutsk Aviation Plant (part of UAC).
+The Air Force of Kazakhstan has been reinforced with six new Su-30SM multirole fighters from the Irkutsk Aviation Plant (part of the UAC).
 The republic's authorities refused to purchase fourth-generation Dassault Rafale fighters from France.
 This is according to Bulgarian Military.

 According to Bulgarian Military, the fighters are located at Shymkent Airport.
 They will replace the old Soviet MiG-29 fighters that have been decommissioned.